spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 - Did you find the information you were looking for?
 - How do you judge the value of the answers?
 	- if you did not know a lot when you started, do you feel empowered to go further?
 	- if you had some knowledge about GPTs, do you feel you learned something useful that you might be able to apply?

+Please prepare a short presentation (5-7 minutes for the rest of the class) and discuss your findings.

 ## Assignment - Apply digital source criticism to images generated with AI